Tinet-huwk/repo/readme.txt

-git is a vesion control system. git is free software.
+git is a distributed version control system. git is free software.